 The Caring Programmer's Manifesto

-It’s 2021, and we’ve broken the way we program.
+I find the current state of programming quite frustrating.
 We have more tutorials, Stack Overflow answers and programming courses than ever.
 Our computers are more powerful than ever.
 There are many software developers who can piece together a mesh of libraries to create cross-platform applications.

 You might think this is a good thing.
 After all, this means that programming is more accessible and that more people can build more software more easily, right?
 It is true that having a low barrier to entry is important.
 However, we’re also starting to see the repercussions of having completely lost understanding of the computers we are programming.